Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 With the cloud-based Microsoft Speech Service, you can develop applications using REST API to convert spoken audio to text.

 To use Speech API REST end points, the steps are as follows:
-1. Subscribe to Microsoft Speech API to get a subscription key.
-Then use the subscription key to get an authorization token from the token service of Cognitive Services.
+1. Get a subscription key for using Speech API.
-2. Set the proper request header and send the request to the appropriate Microsoft Speech API REST end point.
+2. Set the proper request header and send the request to the appropriate Microsoft Speech API REST end points.
 3. Parse the response to get your transcribed text.

 ## Prerequisites

 ### Subscribe to Speech API and get a free trial subscription key
-To access the REST end point, you must first subscribe to Speech API, which is part of Microsoft Cognitive Services on Azure(previously Project Oxford).
-After subscribing, you will have the necessary subscription keys that are needed in the following operations: Both the primary and secondary keys can be used.
+To access the REST end points, you must first subscribe to Speech API, which is part of Microsoft Cognitive Services on Azure(previously Project Oxford).
+After subscribing, you can ask for free trial subscription keys.
+Both the primary and secondary keys can be used.
 For subscription and key management details, see [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).

 ### Precorded audio file
 In this example, we use a recorded audio file to illustrate the usage of the REST API.
 Record a short audio file of you saying something short (for example: *"What is the weather like today?"* or *"Find funny movies to watch."*).
 The Microsoft Speech API also supports external microphone input.